 Encourage physical distancing whenever possible.
-Maintain a 2-metre distance and avoid unnecessary close contacts.
-Stagger or alternate pick ups/drop offs, breaks, and outdoor time.
-Arrange for pick-ups and drop-offs to happen outdoors.
+Maintain a 2-metre distance and avoid unnecessary close contacts, and make use of outdoor space whenever possible.
+Arrange for pick-ups and drop-offs to happen outdoors, and stagger start/end times to avoid overcrowding.
 During times when individuals may become unmasked (ex. snack time), please keep these activities within a 10-15 minute time limit.

 If physical distancing is not possible, personal protective equipment (PPE) in the form of a mask or face covering is recommended, particularly for individuals 6 years of age and older.
 When interacting with individuals without a mask or face covering, additional protections such as eye protection is also recommended.
 PPE must be put on outdoors or while physically distancing, and replaced after each visit.
 Perform hand hygiene before PPE is put on, and before/after removal.

 For those who are unable to wear a mask due to individual challenges, working on mask desensitization or teaching appropriate mask use is a goal that should be introduced to the learner’s programming.